karlbuscheck/battle-of-the-neural-networks/README.md

 **Spoiler alert**: The CNNs win -- after all, image classification is exactly the sort of task they excel at.
 But along the way, we'll find out *why* this is the case.

 Time for the deep dive.

+## ⚠️ IMPORTANT NOTE ON METHODOLOGY ⚠️
+This notebook contains an uncorrected methodological flaw (Data leakage) and is included for demonstration purposes only.
+The model accuracies reported within are **BIASED** and likely inflated due to repeated evaluation of the test set.

 ## Tools & Libraries Used